Small Business COVID-19 Resources & Tax Credits

-- Employee Retention Credit – Has your business experienced a partial or full operation suspension due to a COVID-19?
-Have gross receipts decline more than 50% compared to last year?
-You could receive a refundable 50% tax credit on employee wages (up to $10K per employee) paid from March 13, 2020 through the end of the year.
+- Employee Retention Credit – Has your business experienced a partial or full operation suspension due to COVID-19?
+Have gross receipts declined more than 50% compared to last year?
+You could receive a refundable 50% tax credit on employee wages (up to $10K per employee) paid from March 13, 2020, through the end of the year.

 - Interest Expense Increase – The amount of interest expense you can deduct on your tax returns has increased from 30% to 50% of your adjusted taxable income (2019 and 2020 tax years only).

 - Net Operating Losses – Did you have a net operating loss in 2018, 2019, or this year?
 You may now have 100% carried back for up to five years, or carry it forward for up to 20 years (80% limitation).
 For losses in 2020, you may be able to claim them against a prior year and potentially receive a refund of taxes paid in that year.

 - Delay of Payroll Tax Payments – Under the CARES Act, you may delay the deposit of your employer-portion of Social Security tax (6.2% tax on wages).
 Fifty percent of the delayed payment must be made on or before December 31, 2021, and the remainder paid no later than December 31, 2022.

 - Filing & Payment Extensions – The new deadline to file your federal income taxes (as well as most states), is now July 15, 2020.
 The April 14 and June 15 estimated tax payment deadlines have been pushed to July 15, as well.